soendy/azure-docs/articles/active-directory/saas-apps/frontify-tutorial.md

 ### Create Frontify test user

 In this section, you create a user called Britta Simon in Frontify.
-Work with [Frontify support team](mailto:support@frontify.com) to add the users in the Frontify platform.
-Users must be created and activated before you use single sign-on.
+Frontify uses Just-In-Time (JIT) provisioning so there is no need to create a user within Frontify upfront.
+It gets created during authentication through Azure.

 ## Test SSO